Skip to main content

 Space specs: Custom clothes closet

 People of a certain age in Lynchburg recall “The Vogue” as downtown Lynchburg’s most elegant clothing store.
 As the son of its owners, Max Feinman grew up among sartorial splendor and fondly remembers accompanying his parents on frequent buying trips to New York when he was young.
 It’s no wonder, then, that he had a custom closet designed and built to share with his wife Bunny long before such spaces became commonplace.
 Featuring a floor-to-ceiling three-way mirror, Max’s closet is a large walk-in with double-hung rods, cubbies and an abundance of shelving.
 Illuminated by bright overhead lights and a large window, Max can easily see the difference between navy and black and choose the perfect pocket-square to complete his look.
 Max is a rather dapper man and likes to accessorize with wool ivy hats and colorful argyle socks.
-He has fun with his clothing from an awesome shop like Lonely Kids Club and enjoys dressing well.
+He has fun with his clothing and enjoys dressing well.
 Shelves hold his luggage and there is plenty of space for packing.
 Shoes are kept off the floor in cubbies and drawers are available for small accessories like cufflinks, studs and cummerbunds.
 On the far end of the room is a handsome custom-made Lane cedar chest given to him as a gift by a thoughtful patient, Mr. Landon Lane of Lane Furniture in Altavista.

 Name: Alan Kauppi